MrValdez/Roshambo/README.md

 #Python scripts

 ##trainer.py
- Used to play the tournament, create the CSV and plot the charts.
+ Used to run the tournament simulation with different variants, create the CSV and plot the charts.

  In the script code, pathbase is used to tell the script where the results will be stored.
 Note: this string should end with "/".